AMartins87/genius-trivia-quiz/README.md

     ![Jigsaw Validator](assets/wireframes/Jigsaw_CSS_Validator_Results.JPG)

 -   **JSHINT** (1 warning and 1 unused variable found)
- - I had to select 'New JavaScript features (ES6)' in JShint.com in configuration as I am using const and let variables and arrow function syntax which are available in ES6 or Mozilla JS extension.
+ - I had to select 'New JavaScript features (ES6)' in JShint.com in 'Configure' as I am using const and let variables and arrow function syntax which are available in ES6 or Mozilla JS extension.
- - Function hideRules() in script.js, line 23 is marked as unused variable in jshint report, however this function is called in index.html.
+ - Function hideRules(), line 26 is marked as *unused variable* in jshint report, however this function is called in index.html.
- - Jshint warning: jscript.js, line 34: Expected an assignment or function call and instead saw an expression >> this applies to calling a function nextQuestion() where I am calling for a new question - this warning is not valid as I'm simply calling a function nextQuestion() in my startQuiz() function.
+ - Jshint warning: *Expected an assignment or function call and instead saw an expression*, line 41 >> this applies to calling a function nextQuestion() where I am calling for a new question - this warning is not valid as I'm simply calling a function nextQuestion() in my startQuiz() function.

     ![JShint Tool](assets/wireframes/JShint_report.JPG)

 ### **ACCESSIBILITY**